 How to Get to Granada?

-Granada is well-connected and easy to reach.
-By air, Federico García Lorca Granada-Jaén Airport welcomes flights from major Spanish cities and some European destinations.
+For those flying in, Federico García Lorca Granada-Jaén Airport serves both domestic and international flights, mostly from major Spanish cities and some European destinations.

 What to Do in Granada in 2 Days?